 - Persuasive techniques

 This e-learning course provides flexibility and enables you to take part in an INTRAC course wherever you are.
+Based on previous feedback, the average workload is estimated to be between 4-6 hours per week between live sessions and self-paced activities.
 For more details on the course content and timetable of the live sessions, please download the course profile below.

 Course trainer: Helen Collinson is an experienced advocate with thirty years’ experience in this field, who still works part-time in a senior advocacy role in a large international development NGO.
 Helen has been an INTRAC Associate since 2008, training civil society and providing them advocacy strategy support in parts of Asia, Africa, the Middle East, Latin America and Eastern Europe.